FacebookRavelryInstagramYoutubePinterest

 6. Places to Weave Ends: A Seam Allowance

-Way 7-8: We are going to hide remaining threads in Garter
+Way 7-8: We can use these ways to hide remaining threads in Garter

 7. Horizontally